mschertenleib/neural_image/README.md

         -o, --output <output>
                     The output image (PNG)

+        -W, --width <width>
+                    The width of the output image

+        -H, --height <height>
+                    The height of the output image

         -a, --arch <layer_sizes>
                     Sizes of the network layers (includes the input size but excludes the output